Browsing bathroom pictures for inspiration for your revamp? You're in the right place.

 3. A striking marble bathroom that oozes hotel style

 Bespoke vanity unit and mirror cabinet, Hollie Bowden.
-Basin, Waterworks; Bath, The Water Monopoly; Basin Mixer, Bath & Shower Mixer, Chessleton.
+Basin, Waterworks; Bath, The Water Monopoly; Basin Mixer, Bath and Shower Mixer, Chessleton.
 Shower and fittings, Drummonds.

 4. Vibrant bathroom with Art Deco and Moroccan influences